mnooner256/pyqrcode/README.rst

 free to set any or all of the properties of your QR code.

-QR codes can be saved as SVG, XBM, EPS, PNG (by using the `pypng <https://pypi.org/project/pypng/>` module), or plain text.
+QR codes can be saved as SVG, XBM, EPS, PNG (by using the `Segno <https://pypi.org/project/segno/>` module), or plain text.
 They can also be displayed directly in most Linux terminal emulators and Tkinter.
 PIL or Pillow are not used to render the image files.

 The PyQRCode module attempts to follow the QR code standard as closely as possible.
-The terminology and the encodings used in pyqrcode come directly from the standard.
+The terminology and the encodings used in PyQRCode come directly from the standard.
 This module also follows the algorithm laid out in the standard.